 The CPL is the advanced form of the PPL.
 It needs greater accuracy and a higher level of airmanship.
 It is valid for fling multi-engine planes and allows the holder to operate the craft with recommendable visual metrological conditions.

-• The student needs 70 hours as a pilot in command, with the inclusion of solo flights.
+• The student needs 70 hours of flight as a pilot in command, with the inclusion of solo flights.

 • You must pass the ATPL theory exam with a 75% pass mark.